Dedication. Transparency. Results.

 - Employment Records: If discrimination occurs in the workplace, gather relevant employment records, such as performance evaluations, promotions, and disciplinary actions.
 Discrepancies in treatment compared to colleagues can be compelling evidence.

 - Relevant Policies and Procedures: Familiarize yourself with company policies and procedures regarding discrimination.
-If your employer has failed to observe these guidelines, it can strengthen your case.
+If your employer has failed to observe these guidelines, it can strengthen your claim.
 Ensure that you have a clear understanding of your rights and the obligations of your employer.

 - Timely Filing of Complaints: Be mindful of the statute of limitations for filing discrimination claims.
 Timely reporting of incidents to the appropriate authorities or agencies is essential for pursuing legal action.